 1) Purchase ORGANIC, GRASS-FED and FREE-RANGE products whenever possible

 Organic, free-range meats are more nutritious than commercially farmed products and are free of pesticides, hormones, and antibiotics, all of which are toxic to humans.

 - When reading labels, select meats that are “certified organic, grass-fed and free-range.”

 2) If you are unable to purchase organic meats, the next best choice is GRASS FED, FREE-RANGE meat

-Cows, sheep and buffalo are all designed to walk about and eat grass.
+Cows, sheep, and buffalo are designed to walk about and eat grass.
 When these animals’ diets are mostly made up of grains, they have a higher chance of becoming sick and the quality of the fats and protein in their meat declines.